 - 800057, Internal Income-Excess Property (ID sale, note: buying department should use an appropriate expense account)

-- W-2 Information: The Payroll Office continues to encourage employees to elect Electronic Receipt of their Form W-2.
+- W-2 Information: The Payroll Office continues to encourage employees to elect Online Receipt of their Form W-2.
 This can be done online via MySlice.
 If you have questions about your Form W-2, please contact the Payroll Office at x4042.

 - Direct Deposit: We continue to encourage students and employees to elect direct deposit of your student refunds, expense reimbursements, and pay.
 This can be done via MySlice.